 Verbal Tic: Adds a 'su' to the end of all her lines.
 Momiji instantly starts making fun of her for it.

 Youkai: She's a tsukomogami, an item that came to life after a hundred years.
 Her original owner died before she came to 'life' though.

 Nice Girl: An unfailingly compassionate woman who has time for everybody.

 The Lost Lenore: For Ikari.
 Her tragic death sets off events that culminate in the birth of Sakura Ichiko.

-The Messiah: After receiving a talisman from Ichou, she travels Japan to spread Fortune and happiness to others.
+Messianic Archetype: After receiving a talisman from Ichou, she travels around Japan to spread Fortune and happiness to others.